Alma-media/devices/README.md

 Devices for smart home automation

 ## Dependencies
-- DHCP server for automatically assigning IP addresses and other communication parameters to devices connected to the network using a client–server architecture.
+- DHCP server (e.g. DHCPD) for automatically assigning IP addresses and other communication parameters to devices connected to the network using a client–server architecture (not required if your router provides DHCP).
 - MDNS (Multicast Domain Name Service) for instance Avahi.
 - MQTT server (e.g. Mosquitto) for device communication.
 - ELSA (MQTT routing tool/flow manager).